 - Are engaged in or in danger of engaging in risky behaviors that can lead to crime, teen pregnancy and other disruptions in already troubled lives.

-More than ten years have taught us how hard it is to turn lives around, but they have also convinced us that our investment approach can help grantees with effective programs meet the challenge of creating a better future for our children and our nation.
+Our experience has taught us how hard it is to turn lives around, but it has also convinced us that our investment approach can help grantees with effective programs meet the challenge of creating a better future for our children and our nation.